(now known as the AT&T Clock)

 The Duquesne Brewery clock is located atop the Duquesne Brewery building at Mary Street and South 21st Street.
 The clock, which towers over Pittsburgh's South Side, is now called the AT&T clock.
 The historic Pittsburgh landmark boasts the largest single-clock face in the United States, and the third largest in the world.

-Although the world-famous Pittsburgh clock has become linked forever to the history of the Duquesne Brewing Company and it's flagship brew, Duquesne Pilsener, the origin of the eighty-year old timepiece is tied to another iconic drink, Coca-Cola.
+Although the world-famous Pittsburgh clock has become linked forever to the history of the Duquesne Brewing Company and it's flagship brew, Duquesne Pilsener, the origin of the eighty-seven year old timepiece is tied to another iconic drink, Coca-Cola.